awslabs/ml-io/doc/python/logging.md

 * [Functions](#Functions)
     * [set_log_level](#set_log_level)

-ML-IO uses Python's standard logging facility.
+MLIO uses Python's standard logging facility.
 It internally uses a `logging.Logger` instance with the name "mlio".
 You can acquire a handle to this instance by simply calling `logging.getLogger()` function.
 You should avoid directly setting the log level threshold via `logging.Logger.setLevel()` though.
-As the Python logging facility is indirectly leveraged by the ML-IO runtime library, use the `mlio.set_log_level()` function if you want to change the level threshold.
+As the Python logging facility is indirectly leveraged by the MLIO runtime library, use the `mlio.set_log_level()` function if you want to change the level threshold.

 Note that the default log level threshold is `LogLevel.WARNING`, meaning only warning messages will be logged.

 ## Enumerations
 #### LogLevel
-Specifies the log level threshold of the ML-IO runtime library:
+Specifies the log level threshold of the MLIO runtime library:

 | Value     | Description                            |
 |-----------|----------------------------------------|